Amila3951/mildew-detection-in-cherry-leaves/README.md

 ![Model Summary](/images/cnnmodel.png)

+_Image showing a summary of the CNN model architecture._

 ## Dashboard Design

 The interactive dashboard provides a user-friendly interface for exploring the data, visualizing model results, and performing predictions.
 It comprises the following pages: